serhiykobyakov/Arduino_device/README.md

 * There will be a standard command('?') for every board on which they will respond with their individual device names - this is the way to differ boards.
 Moreover, the boards with non-native USB port (Arduino UNO etc.) will send their name right after the serial communication is initialized.
 * Send '?' command when starting communication with a board, and if it responds immidiately (boards with native USB port) - OK, if not - wait few seconds since it may be a board with non-native USB port and try to read the serial port again.
 If the device name has been obtained - OK, if not - it may be some other serial device which doesn't understand our protocol.

+### Moreover
+* Each device must take it's individual parameters (as well as serial port parameters) from INI file.
+This wa it would be faster to mnipulate the parametes values while testing devices.

 ### Contact
 For reporting [bugs, suggestions, patches](https://github.com/serhiykobyakov/Arduino_device_FPC/issues)